mattias-p/topo/README.md

 to Auth, which is all we needed to do.

+## Appendix A: Notation

+The background colors of the places and transitions in the diagram do not reflect the color set of the places.
+Instead they are meant to aid understanding the overall structure of the algorithm by separating its different functional parts.

+A double ended arcs is equivalent to one arc in each direction, both with the same label.

+When a variable referred to only once in a transition and its arcs, the name of the variable may be replaced with a placeholder underscore.

+## Appendix B: Semantics

+While the places in CPNs normally contain multisets of tokens, these places contain sets of tokens.

+All transitions are atomic, except the ones using the await() function.
+The await() function makes the transition wait for the given RESP to complete or time out before producing.
+Multiple tokens may be awaited simultaneously.

+Execution continues until no transitions are enabled firing.
+The marking at the time of termination is the output marking.

+No order is imposed on the order of the firing of transitions.
+The output marking is not supposed to be affected by the order of execution.
+If the output marking is indeed affected by the order of the firing of transitions, then either there is a bug in the algorithm or the server responses are affected by the order of the queries.

+The color set of a place is a tuple of elements for the following possible
+types:
+ * ADDR - An IPv4 or IPv6 address
+ * FQDN - A fully qualified domain name
+ * RESP - A handle representing an outstanding DNS request

+## Appendix C: Functions

+The guard expression of a transition may use one of the following functions.

+### parent(FQDN)
+Returns a copy of `domain` with its least significant label removed.
+If `domain` contains no labels, an identical FQDN is returned.

+### dns(ADDR, FQDN, RRTYPE)
+The arguments it takes are: a server to send a DNS request to, a name and a record type to query the server about.
+It returns a RESP value.

+### await(RESP)
+It waits for the response to arrive or the request to time out, and then returns a tuple of five sets.

+If the request times out or if the response's RCODE is different from NOERROR, all five sets are returned empty.

+If the response's RCODE is NOERROR, the five sets are calculated in the following way:
+ 1. The Nodata set.
+    If the response has the NODATA pseudo RCODE, a sentinel value is put into this set.
+    Otherwise it's empty.
+ 2. The Answer set.
+    If the response has the AA flag set, for each record in the response's answer section that matches the query name and query type, the RDATA is added to the Answer set.
+    The type of the elements depends on the query type.
+ 3. The Answer glue set.
+    If the query type is NS, for each A and AAAA record in the additional response section whose owner name matches an element in the Answer set, the ADDRESS is added to the Answer glue set.
+    If the query type is different from NS, the Answer glue set is returned empty.
+ 4. The Referral set.
+    For each NS record in the response's authority section that matches the query name argument, the NSDNAME is added to the Referral set.
+ 5. The Referral glue set.
+    For each A and AAAA record in the additional response section whose owner name matches an element in the Answer set, the ADDRESS is added to the Referral glue set.

+The type of the elements in the Answer set depends on the query type like
+so:
+ * SOA: empty tuples
+ * NS: FQDNs
+ * A: ADDRESS
+ * AAAA: ADDRESS

 ## Discussion

 * Auth is not "complete" when NXDOMAIN is returned for a domain in the middle of